mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/supported-odata-operations.md

 {{% /alert %}}

 A published OData service is automatically documented.
 Studio Pro allows you to [export the OpenAPI specification](/refguide/published-odata-services/#openapi), which is a machine-readable file that is supported by most API tools, like Swagger UI and Postman.

 When running your app, you can [use Swagger UI](/refguide/build-odata-apis/#22-openapi-3-contract-and-test-page) to read this documentation and test your service.

-Below follows a more descriptive explanation of the operations that a published OData service will support.
+Below is a more descriptive explanation of the operations that a published OData service supports.

 ## 2 Retrieving Objects